hjalte79/ButtonConstructor/ReadMe.md

  - It's possible to create internal names for buttons.
    - This is necessary if you have 2 buttons with the same (internal) name

- (At the time of this writing its not jet possible to set this using the forms.)
+(At the time of this writing it's not yet possible to set this using the forms.)

 Here you see the "ExternalRuleButton" node with all possible sub nodes for a button:
 ```text